richinseattle/gdb-mcp/README.md

 Check the `examples` directory for example prompts.

-> Note: Example binaries are compiled to `arm64` and `amd64`, pick the one that matches your system architecture.
+> Example binaries are compiled to `arm64` and `amd64`, pick the one that matches your system architecture.

 ## License